 • Freezer: This chili can be frozen for up to 3 months.
 Portion it out into separate freezer bags for a convenient meal option anytime you want.

 • Reheat: For the best results, thaw the chili overnight in the refrigerator.
-Then, when you’re ready to enjoy it again, simply heat it in a large pot over medium heat for about 20-30 minutes.
-If you’re in a hurry, use the defrost setting on your microwave.
+Then, when you’re ready to enjoy it again, simply heat it in a large pot over medium heat.

 Recipe FAQs